 The Travel Fund Committee

 The Travel Fund Committee shall consist of the ccNSO Secretariat + three Councillors (preferably from three different regions).
+The ccNSO Chair shall not be a member of the Travel Fund Committee, as the Chair has a final say in the event that the guidelines do not provide guidance and/or their impact is unreasonable.

+The three Councillors should serve for a three-year period and the individuals should be replaced on a rotating basis.

 The ccNSO Council appoints the three Committee members.